werf/werf/docs/pages/documentation/advanced/ci_cd/gitlab_ci_cd.md

 ```
 {% endraw %}

-werf has an efficient built-in cleanup mechanism to avoid overflowing the Docker registry and the building node with outdated and unused images.
+werf has an efficient built-in cleanup mechanism to avoid overflowing the container registry and the building node with outdated and unused images.
 You can learn more about the werf's cleanup functionality [here]({{ "documentation/advanced/cleanup.html" | true_relative_url }}).

 To use cleanup, you have to create a `Personal Access Token` in GitLab with the necessary permissions.
-This token will be used for authorization in the Docker registry before cleanup.
+This token will be used for authorization in the container registry before cleanup.

 For the test project, you can create a `Personal Access Token` in your GitLab account.
 To do this, open the `Settings` page in GitLab (in your profile settings), then open the `Access Token` section.
 Enter the token name, select the `api` in the Scope section, and click the `Create personal access token` button to get the `Personal Access Token`.